vigneshpai2003/viggy-3d/README.md

 3. `pip install .`

+   or

+   `pip install -e .` (for editable installation)

-Try running any of the examples in samples folder
+Try running any of the examples in samples folder.

+1. `cd samples`
+2. `python example.py`

 ## Features: